Binary response model with many weak instruments: Introduction

-This paper is relevant to practitioners who need to control for endogeneity using many weak instruments when the outcome is binary.
-We revisit \cite{Bastian2018} and use our estimators to study the effect of family income in childhood and adolescent years on college completion in young adulthood.
-Following the authors, we first use three measures of Earned Income Tax Credit (EITC) exposure to address the endogeneity of family income and then employ interactions of the EITC measures with 47 state-of-residence dummies as additional instruments.
-This example shows that, in the presence of many instruments, \citepos{rivers1988limited} 2SCMLE is biased toward the probit estimator while the estimates obtained using our method are not so.
+This paper is relevant to practitioners who need to control for endogeneity, using many weak instruments when the outcome is binary.
+We revisit the work by \cite{Bastian2018} and use our estimators to study the effect of family income in childhood and adolescent years on college completion in young adulthood.
+Following the authors, we first use three measures of Earned Income Tax Credit (EITC) exposure to address the endogeneity of family income, and then employ interactions of the EITC measures with 47 state-of-residence dummies as additional instruments.
+Similar to the bias of TSLS estimates toward the OLS observed in the literature on many weak instruments in linear models, the 2SCMLE proposed by \cite{rivers1988limited} tends to be biased toward the naive probit estimator that does not account for the endogeneity underlying the model.
+In contrast, our estimates appear to be robust to the inclusion of additional instruments.

 The paper is organized as follows.
 In Section~\ref{sec:model}, we discuss the model of interest.
-Section~\ref{sec:est} proposes our estimators and presents their asymptotic properties.
-Section~\ref{sec:sim} provides Monte Carlo simulation results.
+In Section~\ref{sec:est}, we propose our estimators and present their asymptotic properties.
+Section~\ref{sec:sim} summarizes Monte Carlo simulation results.
 The empirical application is given in Section~\ref{sec:emp}.
 Section~\ref{sec:con} concludes.
-All proofs of the results in this paper are provided in the Online Supplement.
-We include an additional simulation result and an empirical application in the same supplement.
+All proofs of the results given in this paper are provided in the Online Supplement.
+We include an additional simulation result and empirical application in the same supplement.